IMDC/webmoti-react/setup.md

 - Create a new API Key in the [API Keys Section](https://www.twilio.com/console/video/project/api-keys) under Programmable Video Tools in the Twilio Console.
  Take note of the SID and Secret of the new API key.
-- Create a new Conversations service in the [Services section](https://www.twilio.com/console/conversations/services) under the Conversations tab in the Twilio Console.
+- (This step is optional because plugin-rtc will create a new conversation service called `${APP_NAME}-conversations-service`.
+Make sure that both the react app .env and the autojoin .env use the same conversation SID, otherwise they will be in isolated chats) Create a new Conversations service in the [Services section](https://www.twilio.com/console/conversations/services) under the Conversations tab in the Twilio Console.
 Take note of the SID generated.
 - Store your Account SID, API Key SID, API Key Secret, and Conversations Service SID in a new file called `.env` in the root level of the application (example below).